Perforated Plate vs. Woven Wire Mesh Filters: Which Is Best For Me?

-Perforated plate can be made of stainless steel or any exotic alloys that can be formed into a sheet and stamped/produced.
-That said, there four techniques that are apple when fabricating perforated plate: perforating press, laser cutting, plasma cutting, and water jet.
+Perforated plate can be made of stainless steel or any exotic alloy that can be formed into a sheet and stamped.
+That said, there are four techniques that are applied when fabricating perforated plate: perforating press, laser cutting, plasma cutting, and water jet.

 Plate metal goes through a roller, which has a distinct pattern on it.
 The roller punches the pattern into the plate metal.

 A laser burns small holes accurately, typically used for smaller openings and more precise patterns.

 Capable of cutting any thickness of the material.